Yard Waste Preparation Guidelines

 Yard Waste - Regular Collection

-- Place yard waste next to your trash cart in reusable, hard-sided containers or paper yard-waste bags.
+- Place yard waste next to your trash cart in reusable, hard-sided containers or paper yard-waste bags (Do not use your City-issued trash container).

 - Each bag or container must weigh less than 45 lbs.